 By Matthias Blamont

-Sources have told Reuters Sanofi was contemplating a joint venture or an outright sale among options for its consumer healthcare unit.
+Sources told Reuters last month that Sanofi was considering a joint venture or an outright sale among options for the division.

 "Our objective for the consumer healthcare business is to unlock value and entrepreneurial energy by growing faster than the market over mid-term," Hudson said.